+The rest of the variables are summarised in appendix table A1.

 2.2.
 Empirical strategy

 We use a four step analytical process (figure 3) beginning with, (1) estimating a probability random forest model followed by a causal random forest model that uses the predicted probabilities from the first random forest as weights, (2) predicting individualized treatment effects, (3) estimating doubly robust scores, and (4) applying policy tree algorithm that include agronomic variables (e.g., irrigation applied, soil quality) and socio-economic variables (e.g., education) to optimally recommend a policy that can be targeted to each farmer.
 This procedure follows the policy tree algorithm by Zhou et al (2022) and Athey and Wager (2021).
 Following Athey and Wager (2021), a policy (π) is a rule or method by which we decide, who, on the basis of their characteristics will be targeted to receive intervention: